Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:system_model} describes the system model for APTBM-based nonlinear transmissions.
 Section~\ref{sec:proposed_SR} presents the proposed signal reconstruction algorithm in detail.
 Performance evaluations through numerical simulations and testbed experiments are provided in Section~\ref{sec:simulation}.
-Finally, Section~\ref{sec:conclusions} concludes the paper.
+Finally, Section~\ref{sec:conclusions} concludes the paper and discusses future research directions.